Lactate Testing for Swimming Training

 Read Introduction of book here and First Chapter here

 1. Get the best book in the world on swim training or just plain training.
-The Science of Winning is now available as an ebook.
-It will be available for the Kindle, IPad/IPhone, Android and Nook.
-It was released October 1, 2012 for the Kindle.
-It should shortly be available for the IPad and other formats.
-Here is the link for the Kindle
+The Science of Winning is available as an ebook and in print.
+The ebook is for the Kindle but with the Kindle app can be read on an IPad or Android tablet.

 Science of Winning ebook 1